 Boys and Girls Clubs

 The folks at the Boys and Girls Club have been doing this since long before anyone ever hyphenated the words “after” “school” and “enrichment.”
-For a mere $20 annual membership, kids can take part in the club’s sports, arts, homework help, and computer lab – and even eat a free snack while they’re doing it.
-Many local clubs offer daily transport from the public school to the club for an extra annual fee (currently $275/year).
+For a small annual membership fee, usually around $20, kids can take part in the club’s sports, arts, homework help, and computer lab – and even eat a free snack while they’re doing it.
+Many local clubs offer daily transport from the public school to the club for an extra annual fee (prices vary by location).
 If you want school pick-up, apply early, as space is limited.
 The national website has a page for finding the nearest club by zip code.

 Another national organization with a long history of kids’ programming is the YMCA – and as we all know, it’s fun to hang at the YMCA!
 The nearly 10,000 local kids’ programs across the country vary some, but not by much.
-Glendale, for example, welcomes students from 3:00pm-6:00pm on school days for a mere $20/week (or $15 for members) and enriches their lives with sports, cooking, journal writing, dance, and other fun stuff.
+A number of branches in the greater LA area welcome kids after school for homework help and enrichment classes such as science, creative writing, cartooning, and computer lessons.
+Prices vary by location, and some scholarships are available.

 Local parks are often a resource worth checking for free and super-cheap programs.
 LA Parks and Rec, for example, often has interesting youth programs going on at Barnsdall Arts Park.
-Torrance Parks and Rec offers residents a daily after-school program for about $40 per week (with scholarships available if this is still too much), on campus at most of its elementary and middle schools.
+Torrance Parks and Rec offers residents a daily after-school program (with scholarships available), on campus at most of its elementary and middle schools.
 Santa Monica offers free daily homework help and other free after school adventures until 7pm at Virginia Park.
-And Culver City offers free drop-in programs at most of its parks; check with individual parks for details.

 City and County Libraries